H-J-Uijterlinde/MineSweeper/README.md

 After cloning the source code run, the following command from the applications root directory (for windows): mvn clean package

-this produces an executable jar file which can be run from the applications target folder by running the following command: java -jar MineSweeper-1.0-SNAPSHOT.jar
+This produces an executable jar file which can be run from the applications target folder by running the following command: java -jar MineSweeper-1.0-SNAPSHOT.jar

 you can move the jar file from the applications target directory to anywhere you like, and run it just by double clicking on it.